Bapiggott/shuoying/README.md

 ## Background
 - Attribute-based encryption (ABE):  ABE is a particular category of public-key crypto-system.
 The private key of a specific user depends on the attributes of that user, such as age, date of birth, and position.
-The idea of encryption attribute was first published in Fuzzy Identity-Based Encryption and then developed as Attribute-Based Encryption for Fine-Grained Access Control of
+The idea of encryption attribute was first published in Fuzzy Identity-Based Encryption and then developed as Attribute-Based Encryption for Fine-Grained Access Control of
 Encrypted Data.

 - Ciphertext-Policy Attribute-Based Encryption (CP-ABE) [2]: In many situations, when a user